Qata/BarMagnet/README.md

 # BarMagnet

-BarMagnet is a simple torrent remote controller for iOS 5, 6 and 7.
+BarMagnet is a simple torrent remote controller for iOS 7 and above.

 **BarMagnet features:**